JesusFilm/core/apps/docs/docs/02-getting-started/04-running-projects/localhost.md

 ## journeys

-1. Find the IP address on your machine.
+1. Find the IP address on your machine(same steps as above).

 2. Go to `apps/journeys/.env`, and find the `NEXT_PUBLIC_ROOT_DOMAIN` variable.